 I think a lot of last season’s viewers tuned back in to BravoTV’s “Below Deck” tonight for the highly anticipated return of last season’s star, Adrienne Gang.
 And she did not disappoint.
 Upon seeing her on the beach, Eddie simply turned and ran away, jumped back in the tender and went back to the boat.
 No way was he hanging around on that beach with Adrienne and Kat.
 It was funny as s**t!

 But Adrienne is back as an invited guest of the primary charter guest Bev, so the crew has to suck it up.
 She’s in port on her own charter and she’s hanging with the Ohana’s guests for the day.
 And she’s mad curious about the new crew.
 The guests start filling her in, and then it gets interesting.

-She’s surprised to hear that Amy and Kat are working together because of a story she heard about how Kat got drunk and gave Amy’s love interest a blow job while Amy was knocked out on pain meds after dental surgery.
+She’s surprised to hear that Amy and Kat are working together because of a story she heard about how Kat got drunk and performed a sex act on Amy’s love interest while Amy was knocked out on pain meds after dental surgery.
 Apparently, Amy caught them.
 I’d say she was lucky because NOBODY wants to accidentally get Kat’s sloppy seconds.

 Adrienne shares this little tidbit with Bev and her friends, and predictably, Kat finds out and freaks out.

 Here’s the thing – I can understand why Kat is upset, but I cannot tolerate her behavior or lack of professionalism in the wake of it.
 She screamed in front of the guests.
 She asked Bev not to bring Adrienne back to the yacht.
-She got abso-fucking-lutely shitfaced while she was ashore, even if production didn’t show us that.
+She got abso-f**king-lutely s**tfaced while she was ashore, even if production didn’t show us that.